nhuntwalker/udacity_projects/project5/README.md

 - **poi_id.py**: main file showing my procedure.
 Simply run, simple output of pickle files
 - **enron_questions.md**: markdown file of my answers to the question set
 - **README.md**: this file here
-- **check_classifiers.py**: a rundown of the steps I took in tuning my classification algorithms
 - **Project 5 Worksheet.ipynb**: where all of the work was actually done
 - **my_feature_list.pkl, my_dataset.pkl, my_classifier.pkl**: pickled outputs from poi_id.py
 - **removed_employees.txt**: list of employee names removed from the dataset as outliers